opentripplanner/OpenTripPlanner/docs/Configuration.md

 }
 ```

+If the geoid difference values are precomputed, be careful to not set the routing resource value of `geoidElevation` to true in order to avoid having the graph-wide geoid added again to all elevation values in the relevant street edges in responses.

 ### Other raster elevation data

 For other parts of the world you will need a GeoTIFF file containing the elevation data.
 These are often available from